 Learn How To Make A Pavement Trip Claim Against A Council

-This case study may raise questions about the way to claim proceeded, and how it relates to your own circumstances.
-If you do have questions you need to be answered, please talk to our team on 0161 696 9685.
+This case study may raise questions about how the claim proceeded and how it relates to your own circumstances.
+If you do have questions that need to be answered, please talk to our team on 0161 696 9685.
 They will provide you with the answers and help you need.

 Jump To A Section:

-Case Study: £11 Million Compensation Payout For Pavement Trip Claim Against A Council
+Case Study: £15k Compensation Payout For Pavement Trip Claim Against A Council

 In this case study, a gentleman was walking along a public pavement, when they got their foot trapped in a pothole.
 They subsequently fell over injuring their knee, ankle and shoulder.
 Because of the harm they had suffered, they decided to use a personal injury solicitor to help them to make a pothole accident claim.